jus732/whiteboard/README.md

 Sometimes you wanna draw.
 Sometimes your friends wanna draw.
 And sometimes, you and your friends want to draw together!
 But other times you just need to share a board with some colleagues to keep track of important tasks.

 Whiteboard is a web app that will allow users to draw on an online whiteboard together in real-time, with the option of drawing solo as well.
-Users can register and log in.
-Unregistered users are able to use a whiteboard with others, but only registered users are able to save their boards with the option to view, edit, or delete them as they please.
+Users can keep notes for their sessions and export their drawings.

 ## Data Model